Experimental Search for Neutron to Mirror Neutron Oscillations as an Explanation of the Neutron Lifetime Anomaly

-The apparent transmission $p$ through the beam-catcher due to neutron oscillations was taken from the difference in the total integrated counts in the ROI of $(562.4\pm5.0)$\,n/C with magnetic field (average of both polarities) and of $(558.2\pm6.9)$\,n/C without magnetic field to estimate an apparent signal of $(4.2\pm8.5)$\,n/C. The difference is then divided by the conservatively low estimate of the incident neutron intensity of $(0.74\pm0.31)\times10^9$\,n/C, as described above, giving an apparent transmission of $(0.6\pm1.2)\times10^{-8}$.
-We used the Feldman-Cousins method~\citep{PhysRevD.57.3873} to determine a $95\%$ confidence limit on the apparent transmission of $p<2.9\times10^{-8}$.
-The calculated probability of transmission for the oscillation process as described above is shown by the dashed contour lines in Fig.~\ref{fig:Fig3}.
-The Feldman-Cousins upper limit that we measured separates Fig.~\ref{fig:Fig3} into the portion of $\Delta{m}$, $\theta_0$ space excluded by our measurement (filled gray), where $p>2.9\times10^{-8}$, from regions where we do not have statistical sensitivity (white).
-The red band in Fig.~\ref{fig:Fig3} corresponds to the parameter space that would explain the neutron lifetime anomaly, which is now excluded by this measurement.
+The apparent transmission $p$ through the beam-catcher due to neutron oscillations was taken from the difference in the total integrated counts in the ROI of $(562.4\pm5.0)$\,n/C with magnetic field (average of both polarities) and of $(558.2\pm6.9)$\,n/C without magnetic field to estimate an apparent signal of $(4.2\pm8.5)$\,n/C. The difference is then divided by the incident neutron intensity of $(1.05\pm0.31)\times10^9$\,n/C, as described above, giving an apparent transmission of $(0.4\pm1.2)\times10^{-8}$.
+We used the Feldman-Cousins method~\citep{PhysRevD.57.3873} to determine a $95\%$ confidence limit (C.L.) on the apparent transmission of $p<2.5\times10^{-8}$.